Gunboats/CS151-LibraryManagement-3Anchors/README.md

 ### References:
 ####JSON Library:
--Library Used: library.json
+*Library Used: library.json
--Version: 20231013
+*Version: 20231013
--Description: A JSON library for storing book's data and admin user's data.
+*Description: A JSON library for storing book's data and admin user's data.

 ####Frame:
 1. Enter BookFrame
--Source code location: src/librarymanagement/EnterBookFrame.java
--Description: The EnterBookFrame class allows administrators to enter the title and author information of a book and interact with other components that manage book information to add new book information to the system.
+*Source code location: src/librarymanagement/EnterBookFrame.java *Description: The EnterBookFrame class allows administrators to enter the title and author information of a book and interact with other components that manage book information to add new book information to the system.

 2.EnterInformationFrame
--Source code location: src/librarymanagement/EnterInformationFrame.java
--Description: The EnterBookFrame class provides a basic interface for user login or registration, and interacts with other components that manage book information to implement user login or registration.
+*Source code location: src/librarymanagement/EnterInformationFrame.java *Description: The EnterBookFrame class provides a basic interface for user login or registration, and interacts with other components that manage book information to implement user login or registration.
 It is extended by three subclasses, which are used to create the administrator login window (EnterLoginAdminFrame), the user login window (EnterLoginFrame) and the user registration window (EnterSignUpFrame).

 3.LibraryLoginSignUpFrame
--Source code location: src/librarymanagement/LibraryLoginSignUpFrame.java
--Description: The EnterBookFrame class creates the main menu interface of the library management system, providing operation buttons for login, registration, import, export and other functions.
+*Source code location: src/librarymanagement/LibraryLoginSignUpFrame.java *Description: The EnterBookFrame class creates the main menu interface of the library management system, providing operation buttons for login, registration, import, export and other functions.
 Interacting with other components that manage book information is to implement a series of operation entrances.